kewalaka/terraform-azurerm-avm-res-eventhub-namespace/README.md

 ### <a name="input_eventhub_namespace_zone_redundant"></a> [eventhub\_namespace\_zone\_redundant](#input\_eventhub\_namespace\_zone\_redundant)

 Description: Specifies if the EventHub Namespace should be Zone Redundant (created across Availability Zones).
+Changing this forces a new resource to be created.
+Defaults to `true`.

 Type: `bool`